devperstudio/pickaboo_bot/README.md

 # Pickaboo E-Commerce Bot

-An automated bot that searches for products on **Pickaboo**, matches them against a buy list, selects a color variant, and completes the full checkout flow — including auto-login.
+An automated bot that searches for products on [Pickaboo](https://www.pickaboo.com), matches them against a buy list, selects a color variant, and completes the full checkout flow — including auto-login.

 ---

-# Project Structure
+## Project Structure
 ```
 ecommerce_bot/
 │